 The Behavioral Health & Wellness Department offers mental health supports to best fit the needs of students and families.
 The following helps individuals determine the right support to fit the need of the students and families.
-Short-term care last from six to ten weeks.
+Short-term care may be paid by the VOCA grant.
+Extensions for long-term care are approved by the students' mental health care team.
+Families that need to continue sessions, may choose to do so through self-pay or be billed through a family's private insurance, depending on the insurance coverage.